 Ayurvedic eating and living assures that what we consume we will digest well by creating an environment that brings balance.
 If you have a lot on your plate in life, make sure your mealtime creates some counterbalance.
 Sit down, turn off your phone, close your eyes and chew your meal.
 Notice what it brings to you, and open up fully to receive the nourishment.
 This is one of the greatest gifts you can give yourself.

 For example, I aim to cook most of my meals myself, and I often get curious questions when I open my steaming thermos at work.
 This has started many refreshing conversations over food and health.
 I usually explain how Ayurveda has helped me find the importance of balance of the gurvadi gunas (the opposites).
-For example, if we have to much heat, we need to cool down.
+For example, if we have too much heat, we need to cool down.
 On the other hand, if our hands and feet are cold, we need warmth and grounding through our food, lifestyle choices and activities.

 Another example of my digestion becoming stronger and more balanced with Ayurveda is the health of my skin.
 I used to have prominent problems with acne, and they pretty much disappear when I live and eat the way I now choose to.
 Ayurvedic herbs and easily digested meals in combination with a low sugar diet has been a blessing and cure.
 I know now exactly what causes my problems and what to do so I can be free of them.
 I often get questions about this and I gladly share my experience and how I got help.